Taxation in Argentina

-Debits and credits in current account are subject to this tax at a 0.6% rate.
-The 33% of the tax levied on credits can be credited against Income Tax and/or Minimum Presumed Income Tax.
+Debits and credits in bank accounts are subject to this tax at a 0.6% rate.
+An increased rate of 1.2% applies to debits originated in cash withdrawals, except for bank accounts held by micro and small enterprises.
+The 33% of this tax can be credited against Income Tax.

-The following operations are considered to replace the use of debits and credits in current account, and therefore they are taxed at an increased rate of 1.2%:
+The following operations are considered to replace the use of debits and credits in bank accounts, and therefore they are taxed at an increased rate of 1.2%:

 - Management of the collection of checks, invoices and any other instrument

-In this case, the 17% of the tax levied on these operations can be credited against Income Tax and/or Minimum Presumed Income Tax.
+In this case, the 17% of the tax levied on these operations can be credited against Income Tax.